joshhubert-dsp/recurrent-plus/README.md

-# Recurrent
+# Recurrent+

+This is a fork of the excellent [recurrent][0] package by Ken Van Haren, with some modern python updates (requires 3.10+) and quality-of-life improvements.

+-   Additional regexes added, and a bit of clean-up.
+-   EventParser docstrings.
+-   Proper timezone handling (optional).
+-   EventParser.dtstart is preferred over EventParser.now_date for most bounds
+    computation, if available.
+-   recurrence_rule.RecurrenceRule convenience class.

+ORIGINAL README BELOW:

 Recurrent is a python library for natural language parsing and formatting of dates and recurring events.
 It turns strings like "every tuesday and thurs until next month" into [RFC-compliant RRULES][1], to be fed into a calendar api or [python-dateutil's][2] rrulestr.
 It will also accept such rrules and return a natural language representation of them.

 ```sh
 pip install recurrent
 ```

 ## Examples

 ### Date times

-* next tuesday
+-   next tuesday
-* tomorrow
+-   tomorrow
-* in an hour
+-   in an hour
-* in 15 mins
+-   in 15 mins
-* Mar 4th at 9am
+-   Mar 4th at 9am
-* 3rd Thu in Apr at 10 o'clock
+-   3rd Thu in Apr at 10 o'clock
-* 40th day of 2020
+-   40th day of 2020

 ### Recurring events

-* on weekdays
+-   on weekdays
-* every fourth of the month from jan 1 2010 to dec 25th 2020
+-   every fourth of the month from jan 1 2010 to dec 25th 2020
-* each thurs until next month
+-   each thurs until next month
-* once a year on the fourth thursday in november
+-   once a year on the fourth thursday in november
-* tuesdays and thursdays at 3:15
+-   tuesdays and thursdays at 3:15
-* wednesdays at 9 o'clock
+-   wednesdays at 9 o'clock
-* fridays at 11am
+-   fridays at 11am
-* daily except in June
+-   daily except in June
-* daily except on June 23rd and July 4th
+-   daily except on June 23rd and July 4th
-* every monday except each 2nd monday in March
+-   every monday except each 2nd monday in March
-* fridays twice
+-   fridays twice
-* fridays 3x
+-   fridays 3x
-* every other friday for 5 times
+-   every other friday for 5 times
-* every 3 fridays from november until february
+-   every 3 fridays from november until february
-* fridays starting in may for 10 occurrences
+-   fridays starting in may for 10 occurrences
-* tuesdays for the next six weeks
+-   tuesdays for the next six weeks
-* every Mon-Wed for the next 2 months
+-   every Mon-Wed for the next 2 months
-* every Mon thru Wed for the next year
+-   every Mon thru Wed for the next year
-* every other Fri for the next three years
+-   every other Fri for the next three years
-* monthly on the first and last instance of wed and fri
+-   monthly on the first and last instance of wed and fri
-* every Tue and Fri in week 14
+-   every Tue and Fri in week 14
-* every year on Dec 25
+-   every year on Dec 25

 ### Messy strings

-* Please schedule the meeting for every other tuesday at noon
+-   Please schedule the meeting for every other tuesday at noon
-* Set an alarm for next tuesday at 11pm
+-   Set an alarm for next tuesday at 11pm

 ## Usage

 ```python
 >>> import datetime
 >>> from recurrent.event_parser import RecurringEvent